Arrhenius

 Description

-Arrhenius is the new powerful supercomputer that NAISS is building together with EuroHPC.
-It is scheduled to come online in early 2026.
+Arrhenius is the new powerful supercomputer that NAISS is building together with EuroHPC JU.
+Installation of the system started in December 2025.
+It is scheduled to open for general use in June 2026.

-The procurement process concluded in July 2025 with the selection of HPE to deliver the system with the following specifications:
+The procurement process concluded in July 2025 with the selection of HPE to deliver the system.
+It has the following specifications:

 - One partition dedicated to sensitive data

-The GPU part is expected to have an HPL (High-Performance Linpack) performance of more than 60 PFLOPS – approximately seven times that of the current most powerful NAISS system, Dardel.
+The GPU part has an HPL (High-Performance Linpack) performance of 66.8 PFLOPS – approximately seven times that of the previous most powerful NAISS system, Dardel.

 The contract includes training and collaboration efforts to port and optimise scientific applications to Arrhenius.
-To ensure good service and maintenance, HPE will also place an on-site engineer at NAISS.
+To ensure good service and maintenance, HPE also has on-site engineers at NAISS.

 The system is named after Swedish geologist and chemist Carl Axel Arrhenius who discovered the mineral gadolinite.